Jordan-Kowal/discord-dice-roller/README.md

 ```

-### Make some changes
+### Contributing
-If you want to contribute or simply change the codebase locally, you'll need:
+If you want to contribute, you'll need:
 - A virtual environment
 - Install the `pre-commit` hooks
+- (Optional) Setup your code editor with `flake8/isort/black` so that they format your files automatically

 Once you've made and activated your virtual env, you can run the following commands.
 It will install all the necessary dependencies and setup the `pre-commit` hooks: